SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 accuracy (error tolerance `<1e-4`) and `Rodas5` is better for high accuracy.
 Another choice at high accuracy is `RadauIIA5`.

-Non-constant mass matrices are not supported.
+Non-constant mass matrices are not directly supported: users are advised to transform their problem through substitution to a DAE with constant mass matrices.

 If the problem cannot be defined in mass matrix form, the recommended method for performance is `IDA` from the Sundials.jl package if you are solving problems with